K444RU/my-tuum-front-end-assignment/README.md

 The goal of this assignment was to familiarize with working at Tuum and using the technologies company uses on a daily basis.
 The submission should be developed in a manner that is "production-ready," meaning that any unused code is removed and any existing code is implemented and optimized to the best of the candidates' knowledge

 # Technologies Used
-•React (JavaScript)
+1. React (JavaScript)
-•Tailwind CSS
+2. Tailwind CSS

 # Getting Started
 To run this project, ensure you have the following installed:

-•Visual Studio Code (recommended).
-You can download it here https://code.visualstudio.com/download •Node.js and npm: Make sure you have Node.js installed on your machine.
-You can download it https://nodejs.org/en •Tailwind CSS.
+1. Visual Studio Code (recommended).
+You can download it here https://code.visualstudio.com/download
+2. Node.js and npm: Make sure you have Node.js installed on your machine.
+You can download it https://nodejs.org/en
+3. Tailwind CSS.
 Installation guidance https://tailwindcss.com/docs/installation

 # Installation